 Revisional Weight Loss Surgery

 While bariatric surgery is usually very successful, there are times where it does not offer the full benefit of weight loss and disease resolution as planned.
-If certain lifestyle issues are ruled out, such as poor diet or exercise habits, revising the procedure with a second surgery may be a patient’s best option.
 Any weight loss procedure can be revised including gastric bypass, gastric sleeve and gastric banding.